trinsic-id/issuer-reference-app/README.md

 This demo shows how to add Streetcred API calls into a nodejs app with our service client.
 It also shows a webhook implementation can create automated workflows in your app.

 ## Use Case
 In this simple use case, you control a (very simple) issuer portal for your organization, which can issue a business card to anyone with a mobile wallet in your organization.
-Once a business card is issued, that holder can verify their phone
+Once a business card is issued, that holder can do business card verifications to other peers using the Streetcred mobile app.

 ## Install mobile wallet